 8. Gives you a break

 Taking care of children is a taxing job.
 Parents are around their babies to do everything they need.
-Solitary play activities let the parents get a breather while their child entertains themselves.
+Solitary play activities let the parents get a breather while their child learns self-sufficiency and entertains themselves.

 9. Develops their motor skills